NIVANorge/Mobius2/docs/mobius2docs/guide_chapters/02_parameters_and_forcings.md

 		}
 	}

-	# This instructs the model to load series data from the
+	# The series() declaration instructs the model to load series
-	# given .csv format.
+	# data from the provided file.
 You can also use .xlsx files.
 	series("data.csv")
 }
 ```

-The data.csv file:
+The data.csv file (see the [data format documentation](../datafiledocs/datafiles.html)):

 ```
 "Soil temperature" [spline_interpolate]